The Treaty of Lisbon

 D. More efficient and democratic policymaking with new policies and new competencies

-Several so-called passerelle clauses allow for a change from unanimous decision-making to qualified majority voting and from the consultation procedure to codecision (Article 31(3) TEU, Articles 81, 153, 192, 312 and 333 TFEU, plus some passerelle-type procedures concerning judicial cooperation in criminal matters) (1.2.4).
+Several passerelle clauses allow for a change from unanimous decision-making to qualified majority voting and from the consultation procedure to codecision (Article 31(3) TEU, Articles 81, 153, 192, 312 and 333 TFEU, plus some passerelle-type procedures concerning judicial cooperation in criminal matters) (1.2.4).
 In his 2017 State of the Union speech, Commission President Juncker announced initiatives to move away from the unanimity rule in a number of areas by using the passerelle clauses.
-As a follow-up, the Commission has adopted four communications, proposing to enhance the use of qualified majority voting instead of unanimity in the fields of CFSP (2018), tax policy (January 2019), energy and climate (April 2019) and social policy (April 2019).
-These communications aim at rendering decision-making more prompt, flexible and efficient where an EU competence already exists.
+As a follow-up, the Commission has adopted four communications, proposing to enhance the use of qualified majority voting instead of unanimity in the fields of the CFSP (September 2018), tax policy (January 2019), energy and climate (April 2019) and social policy (April 2019).
+These communications aim to render decision-making more prompt, flexible and efficient where an EU competence already exists.

 In areas where the Union has no exclusive powers, at least nine Member States can establish enhanced cooperation among themselves.
 Authorisation for its use must be granted by the Council after obtaining the consent of the European Parliament.
 On CFSP matters, unanimity applies.